v-fox/live_opensuse_hsf/README.md

   * autotrace, uniconvertor/uniconvw
 * font creation
   * fontforge
-* miscellaneous
+* telephony
-  * QMPlay2 (vlc-like player with better GUI but no direct JACK support)
   * sflphone-client-gnome (SIP client that natively supports JACK and has many features... and glitches)
+  * blink (supposedly is "the best real-time communications client using SIP protocol".
+ALSA-only and crash-prone)
+  * ekiga (simple but ALSA-only)
+  * yate-qt4 (lots of features with no GUI for them)
+  * jitsi (Jack-of-all-trades and JAVA-fatass)
+* multimedia
+  * QMPlay2 (vlc-like player with better GUI but no JACK support)

 Building:
 ---------